 The sample model of the product that allows testing to determine whether the solutions and choices made about the product are effective is the original meaning of the term “prototype.”
 The final product should not be compared to a prototype because they are not that.
 Their primary goal is to make it possible for a designer, a customer, and a user to evaluate the accuracy and suitability of the design solutions.

-In the last several years, the importance of prototypes has risen in the fields of the app and web design.
-In reality, it’s simple to explain since even a low-fidelity prototype brings the designer, customer, and tester much closer to how the final product will look and work than even the most detailed planning, diagrams, and wireframes do.
-Obviously, this does not imply that wireframes and schemes could be done away with since they are crucial to the process of developing design solutions.
-A prototype will be quite useful when you want to evaluate its effectiveness and ensure that nothing was missed throughout the design process.
+In the last several years, the importance of prototypes has risen in the fields of app and web design.
+In reality, it’s easy to explain because even a low-fidelity prototype brings everyone closer to the final product.
+It helps the designer, customer, and tester understand how the product will look and function.
+This is more effective than relying solely on detailed planning, diagrams, and wireframes.
+However, wireframes and schemes are still essential and cannot be omitted from the process.
+They play a crucial role in developing design solutions.
+A prototype becomes particularly useful when evaluating its effectiveness.
+It ensures that nothing was overlooked during the design process.
+This step helps refine the final product before development.

 This approach is ineffectual in practice because many customers view the prototype as being extremely similar to the actual product design, or “UI in action.”
 As a transitional phase between UX design and UI design, prototyping is considerably more effective and beneficial.